 But today, I was a bit disappointed when I stumbled on a Hubspot FAQ page while doing research on Google.

 The page is about WordPress, how Hubspot is better than WordPress and how it can be integrated with WordPress.
-But there are two common misconceptions many people have, and it seems that even Hubspot has or ignores all together.
+But there are two common misconceptions many people have, including HubSpot.

 WordPress Misconception #1: